HOPE-gbv/hope-gbv/client/README.md

 ## 🌟 Mission

-**Shattering the Cycle** is a global movement and digital platform dedicated to ending gender-based violence through technology, community support, and access to justice.
+** H.O.P.E ** is a global movement and digital platform dedicated to ending gender-based violence through technology, community support, and access to justice.
 We aim to build a comprehensive ecosystem that raises awareness, amplifies voices, and takes concrete action against gender-based violence to ensure safety, equality, and justice for all.

 ## 🔍 Project Overview